Youth in India

 India has more than 50% of its population below the age of 25 and more than 65% below the age of 35.
-In 2020, the average age of an Indian is 29 years, compared to 37 for China and 48 for Japan; and, by 2030, India's dependency ratio will be just over 0.4.
+In 2020, the average age of an Indian is 29 years, compared to 37 for China and 48 for Japan.
+By 2030, India's dependency ratio will be just over 0.4.
 However, the number of children in India peaked more than a decade ago and is now falling.
-The number of children under the age of five peaked in 2007, and since then the number has been falling.
-The number of Indians under 15 years old peaked slightly later (in 2011) and is now also declining.
+The number of children under the age of five peaked in 2007 and the number of Indians under 15 years old peaked in 2011.

-There are significant issues affecting young people around education in India, although in many respects this is a success story.
-Other persistent problems include child labour in India, malnutrition in India, street children in India, child marriage in India, child trafficking in India and others.
+There are significant issues affecting young people around education in India.
+Other persistent problems include child labour in India, malnutrition in India, street children in India and child marriage in India, child trafficking in India.

 Education

 As per the Annual Status of Education Report (ASER) 2012, 96.5% of all rural children between the ages of 6-14 were enrolled in school.
 This is the fourth annual survey to report enrollment above 96%.
 India has maintained an average enrolment ratio of 95% for students in this age group from year 2007 to 2014.
 As an outcome the number of students in the age group 6-14 who are not enrolled in school has come down to 2.8% in the year academic year 2018 (ASER 2018).
 Another report from 2013 stated that there were 229 million students enrolled in different accredited urban and rural schools of India, from Class I to XII, representing an increase of 23 lakh students over 2002 total enrolment, and a 19% increase in girl's enrolment.
 While quantitatively India is inching closer to universal education, the quality of its education has been questioned particularly in its government run school system.
 While more than 95 percent of children attend primary school, just 40 percent of Indian adolescents attend secondary school (Grades 9-12).

 Since 2000, the World Bank has committed over $2 billion to education in India.
 Some of the reasons for the poor quality include absence of around 25% of teachers every day.
 States of India have introduced tests and education assessment system to identify and improve such schools.